CIS565-Fall-2014/Project3-Pathtracer/README.md

 - Anti-Alisasing

 ####1.Refraction
 Reference: http://en.wikipedia.org/wiki/Fresnel_equations

+Overview write up and performance impact:
 I add fresnel reflection and refraction.
 And it enables me to add transparent objects in my scene.
 To do this, I just use the fresnel equations to compute the reflective and refractive coefficients whenever the ray hits a refractive object, and get the reflect ray and refract ray.
-Howeverm, as cuda path tracer works iteratively, we can just return one ray each time.
+However, as my cuda path tracer works iteratively, I can just return one ray each time.
 So I generate a random number to decide which ray to return, based on the reflective and refractive coefficients.
 And here the  upper left sphere is refractive:
 ![](https://github.com/wulinjiansheng/Project3-Pathtracer/blob/master/windows/Project3-Pathtracer/Project3-Pathtracer/Final%20Images/FinalScene_WithRefraction.png)

+Accelerate the feature: NULL

+Compare to a CPU version:
+I think the main difference with CPU version is that I use a random number to decide which ray to pass on.
+But in CPU version(recursive), we can pass both reflect ray and refract ray  and add their results together.
+However, I think the result is the same.

+Further optimized: None

 I add texture map for cube and sphere and the
 For each 'extra feature' you must provide the following analysis :